IEEE-NITK/CodePal/README.md

 - Tick the tags you want for the problems.
 (If no tags are selected, no tag-based filtering is done)

 ### 2. Creating Problem Folder
 - Click on icon **6** (shown [here](#labels)) beside the problem name to create and open a problem folder containing the solution file and test cases.
-(Make sure you have opened a folder on vscode where you want the problem folder)
+(Make sure you have opened a folder on VS Code where you want the problem folder)

 ### 3. Creating Contest Folder
 - Click on the type of contest you want to participate in.
 (Past, Running or Future)
 - Precise timings and durations of upcoming contests are also shown.
 - Click on icon **3** (shown [here](#labels)) beside the contest name to create and open a contest folder containing the problems folders of each problem of the contest.
-(Make sure you have opened a folder on vscode where you want the contest folder)
+(Make sure you have opened a folder on VS Code where you want the contest folder)

 ### 4. Adding Your Own Code Template
-- Press ‘Ctrl + comma(,)’ or go to settings of VS code(icon on bottom left).
+- Press ‘Ctrl + comma(,)’ or go to settings of VS Code (icon on bottom left).
 - Go to extensions and select codepal, and add your template file path to the given space

 ### 5. Changing Compilation Language
-- Press ‘Ctrl + comma(,)’ or go to settings of VS code(icon on bottom left).
+- Press ‘Ctrl + comma(,)’ or go to settings of VS Code (icon on bottom left).
 - Go to extensions and select codepal, and choose the compiler you want from the drop down list.

 ### 6. Adding Test Cases